 Bigger Tires Make the ATV More Likely to Tip

-While better ground clearance is one of the main reasons people install bigger tires and lift kits on their ATV, it’s essential to understand how it affects the bike’s stability.
+While better ground clearance is one of the main reasons people install bigger tires and lift kits on their ATVs, it’s essential to understand how it affects the bike’s stability.
 As the frame, engine, and body lift from the ground, so does the center of gravity.

 An ATV with a high center of gravity may become top-heavy and more likely to tip when cornering or going up or down steep hills.